leonardo1317/liana-config/README.md

 **Liana** is a lightweight, framework-agnostic Java configuration library designed for simplicity and flexibility.
 Inspired by the liana plant that adapts to any structure, Liana adapts to your application's needs—**not the other way around**.

-Liana abstracts configuration complexity and offers a unified API to load configurations from **YAML, JSON, XML, and Properties formats only**—without forcing the use of heavyweight frameworks.
+Liana abstracts configuration complexity and offers a unified API to load configurations from [supported formats](#supported-formats)—without forcing the use of heavyweight frameworks.

 ---